alevchuk/minibank/go/README.md

 --- after this all commands should be run under the unix account where Go related services will be running. ---

 2. Set bootstrap path and gopath.
-To `~/.profile` add:
+Add the following to `~/.profile`

 ```
 export GOROOT_BOOTSTRAP="$(ls -1d /usr/lib/go-* | tail -n1)"